-Greensboro, NC - School Photographers of America (SPOA) recognized the grand champions of the first 2022 National Photographic Competition this past Friday, June 10, during the association’s awards banquet and celebration.
-The awards banquet was hosted at the Westin Galleria hotel in Houston, Texas for all the finalists and their respective companies.
+School Photographers of America (SPOA) recognized the grand champions of the first 2022 National Photographic Competition this past Friday, June 10, during the association’s awards banquet and celebration.
+The awards banquet was hosted at the Westin Galleria Hotel in Houston, Texas for all the finalists and their respective companies.
 In addition, many industry suppliers and business partners were in attendance and commemorated as well.

-The grand champions were honored with trophies on stage and were celebrated for the outstanding performance.
+The grand champions were honored with trophies on stage and were celebrated for their outstanding performance.

 “This new national competition promotes healthy competition while increasing the level of photographic quality across the country in many of the areas of school photography,” says David Crandall, executive director, SPOA.
 “From preschool to high-school senior portraits, school photography is one of America’s rich traditions and a strategic partner of all U.S. schools.
 Our images are a key component of school safety initiatives as well as a lifetime keepsake.”